spa-nlp/spa-nlp.github.io/index.md

 </p>

 ## Submissions

-Our workshop seeks paper submissions on this topic.
+Our workshop seeks paper submissions which address this topic.
 Submissions can be long (up to 8 pages) or short (up to 4 pages) and should follow the ACL paper tempate.
+Authors will submit papers for peer review from our program commitee.
-Authors can choose their paper to be archival or non-archival.
-We are also planning to accept ARR submissions (with reviews).
-Since those submissions will come with reviews, we will have a later deadline for it.
+Alternatively, we will also be accepting ARR submissions (with reviews).
+Since submissions from ARR will come with reviews, the submission deadline for these papers will be later.

+Authors of relevant, already-published work can also choose to submit their work to a non-archival track.

-Please check out our [Call for Papers](cfp)!
+Please check out our [Call for Papers](cfp) for more details!

 ## Invited Speakers